U.S. SEC Chair White to time her exit from agency with Obama's

+White, a former federal prosecutor and Wall Street defense lawyer, said in a farewell interview with Reuters that she does not know what she will do next, though retirement is not an option.

-Her departure will cap a nearly four-year tenure marked by regulatory and enforcement milestones, as well as internal discord over Wall Street rules.
-It also may leave a sharply understaffed and gridlocked commission in her wake.
+Her departure will cap a nearly four-year tenure marked by regulatory and enforcement milestones and internal discord over Wall Street rules.

-Unless the U.S. Senate confirms two pending SEC nominees during the lame duck session, the 10th floor that is home to the commissioners at the SEC's Washington, D.C., headquarters could become a very lonely place come January.
+Unless the U.S. Senate confirms Hester Peirce and Lisa Fairfax, the two pending SEC nominees during the lame duck session, the 10th floor that is home to the commissioners at the SEC's Washington headquarters could become a very lonely place come January.

 Once White departs, Piwowar, as the sole Republican commissioner, will likely be designated by incoming President Donald Trump to serve as acting chairman until a permanent chairman is selected.

-White, a former federal prosecutor and Wall Street defense lawyer in her pre-SEC days, said in a farewell interview with Reuters that she does not know what she will do next, though retirement is not an option.
+The names of a number of possible candidates have been floating around Washington, including Atkins; former Republican Commissioner Dan Gallagher; Ralph Ferrara, a securities attorney at Proskauer; and Anthony Scaramucci, founder of SkyBridge Capital.

+Peirce, a Republican who was nominated by Obama and previously served as counsel to Atkins at the SEC, is widely expected to be renominated by Trump.

-Since she assumed her post as SEC chair in April 2013, White has presided over a record number of enforcement actions.
-They consisted of both big cases and smaller matters, often referred to as "broken windows" cases -a reference to former New York City Mayor Rudy Giuliani's strategy of policing minor offenses to deter bigger ones.
+Since White assumed her post as SEC chair in April 2013, she has presided over a record number of enforcement actions.
+They consisted of big cases and smaller matters, often referred to as "broken windows" cases -a reference to former New York City Mayor Rudy Giuliani's strategy of policing minor offenses to deter bigger ones.

 Among her most notable accomplishments were the institution of a policy requiring some companies to admit wrongdoing when they settle cases with the SEC, and new rules that upended money market mutual fund pricing and aim to reduce systemic risks by asset managers.